(Updated April 2015)

 Uzbekistan was a significant source of Russian uranium supply until independence in 1991.
 Uranium production until then took place in Uzbekistan, Kyrgyzstan and Tajikistan, with little regard for national borders and much of the treatment being in Tajikistan.
 Today, most uranium is mined in the middle of the country, with Navoi as the centre, linked to mines by railway.

-The country's total electricity generation in 2011 was 52 TWh, with 40 TWh from gas and 10 TWh from hydro.
+The country's total electricity generation in 2012 was 52.5 TWh, with 39 TWh from gas, 2 TWh from coal and 11 TWh from hydro.

 According to the 2011 Red Book, Uzbekistan has 96,000 tU in Reasonably Assured Resources plus Inferred Resources, to US$ 130/kg U. National uranium mining company Navoi Mining & Metallurgy Combinat (NMMC) in 2011 identified 101,000 tU in permeable sand and gravel beds, plus 36,000 tU in carbonaceous-siliceous formation including black shale deposits, which have so far not supported commercial production, and foreign expertise is being sought for them.
 In February 2014 Goskomgeo (State Committee for Geology and Mineral Resources) reported resources of 138,800 tU in sandstones and 47,000 tU in black shales.